NinjasCL-archive/lua8/README.md

 This is a fork of [lua v5.3.5](https://github.com/lua/lua/tree/v5.3) with some [power patches](http://lua-users.org/wiki/LuaPowerPatches) to save tokens in [fantasy consoles/computers](https://github.com/paladin-t/fantasy).
 Like [TIC-80](https://github.com/nesbox/TIC-80).

+All Lua syntax is still valid.
+Only some patches were included to add sugar.

 ## Included Patches

 These are some of the patches included.